ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 </plugin>
 ```

+Each `binaryUrlPlugin` can take an optional `options` parameter which will
+be passed as an option to the plugin if specified.

 This is not recommended outside specific use cases, and care should be taken to ensure the
 legitimacy and security of any URLs being provided prior to adding them.

-Providing authentication details is not supported at this time.
+Providing authentication details or proxy details is not supported at this time.

 ### Pure-Java plugins